 So why $1680 for Chapter 7 Attorney Fees? ($1680 is the total cost for a single filer when all of the other costs are added together.)

 This may sound like an odd number for a flat fee for bankruptcy attorney fees: $1680 when all of the other associated costs are added together.
 Before we actually file a bankruptcy we need the Court Filing Fee of $335.
 We run a combined 3-Credit Bureau report for single filer that costs us $33 or $53 for a joint filing.
 There are two court-mandated counseling courses that must be taken: a Pre-Credit Counseling course that costs $20 if you use our provider and the Second Bankruptcy Course is $15.
 We also have software costs that are $37 for each case filed.
 This totals $1680 for a single filer or $1680 for a joint filing.
 You could pay for the credit counseling courses yourself separate than the bankruptcy, but the credit report we run and are costs are not negotiable.
 We are not making money on these, so we just pass along our costs.
 Many places will not make you get a credit report, but we do this so that we can be sure that you know what is being reported and make sure all of the reported information is included on your report will be included in your bankruptcy even if you do not know that it existed.
 We will have you review this list and then add any other creditors that you do not see on the list.
-(See sample of credit report by clicking here, it also gives your current credit score and predicted credit score in one year if you do not have credit issues for the next year.)
+It also gives your current credit score and predicted credit score in one year if you do not have credit issues for the next year.)